JAlcocerT/JAlcocerT/content/blog/entrep-audio.md

 Cons: Less advanced features
 Best for: Simple editing needs

-4. Toast UI Editor - MODERN
+4. Toast UI Editor - MODERN ⭐
 Pros: WYSIWYG + markdown, good mobile support
 Cons: Medium bundle size
 Best for: User-friendly editing

 {{< callout type="info" >}}
-A wysiwyg markdown editor post is coming soon
+A wysiwyg markdown editor post is coming soon.
+ToastUI seems a great candidate!
 {{< /callout >}}

-Thanks to the implemented monaco editor, we can just quickly tweak the content of the transcript before saving the .md
+Thanks to the implemented monaco editor, we can just quickly tweak the content of the transcript before saving the `.md`

 ### The FastAPI Speech Rater